-Article 263 - The procedure for issuing a multiple permit for international automobile passenger transportation under an international treaty of Georgia and a multiple permit for international cargo shipments under international treaties of Georgia
+Article 26 - The procedure for issuing a multiuse permit for international automobile passenger transportation under international treaties of Georgia and a multiuse permit for international cargo shipments under international treaties of Georgia

-- 1. A multiple permit for international automobile passenger transportation under an international treaty of Georgia and a multiple permit for international cargo shipment ('multiple permit') under international treaties of Georgia shall be issued through competition by the Legal Entity under Public Law the Land Transport Agency within the Ministry for Economy and Sustainable Development of Georgia.
-To obtain a multiple permit, a permit applicant who has won the completion shall pay the price for issuing the permit.
-No fees shall be charged when issuing a multiple permit. - 2.
-The Ministry for Economy and Sustainable Development of Georgia shall define the price for issuing a multiple permit and shall approve the procedure for holding a competition for issuing a multiple permit and the procedure for paying the price for issuing a multiple permit.
+1. A multiuse permit for international automobile passenger transportation under an international treaty of Georgia and a multiuse permit for international cargo shipments ('multiuse permit') under international treaties of Georgia shall be issued through competition by the Legal Entity under Public Law - the Land Transport Agency within the Ministry for Economy and Sustainable Development of Georgia.
+To obtain a multiuse permit, a permit applicant who has won the completion shall pay the price for issuing the permit.
+No fees shall be charged when issuing a multiuse permit.

+2. The Ministry for Economy and Sustainable Development of Georgia shall define the price for issuing a multiuse permit and shall approve the procedure for holding a competition for issuing a multiuse permit and the procedure for paying the price for issuing a multiuse permit.

-3. The price for issuing a multiple permit shall be transferred to the account of the Legal Entity under Public Law - the Land Transportation Agency within the Ministry for Economy and Sustainable Development of Georgia.
+3. The price for issuing a multiuse permit shall be transferred to the account of the Legal Entity under Public Law - the Land Transport Agency within the Ministry for Economy and Sustainable Development of Georgia.

-Article 264 - The procedure for issuing a construction permit
+Article $26^4$ - The procedure for issuing a construction permit

-- 1. Stage I of a construction permit (including the construction of facilities of special importance) that includes determining the conditions for urban construction, stage II that includes approving an architectural-construction design, and stage III that includes issuing a construction permit shall be carried out under a summary administrative procedure. - 2.
-A construction permit shall be issued and the related stages of administrative procedure shall be carried out within 60 days. - 3.
-The procedure and the conditions for issuing a construction permit, including the summary procedure, shall be defined by a normative act of the Government of Georgia. - 4.
-A construction permit issuing body may issue a construction permit electronically. - 5.
-The procedures and the conditions for issuing a construction permit electronically and for familiarising with an individual administrative-legal act shall be defined by a normative act of the Government of Georgia; whereas in Tbilisi the same procedures and conditions shall be defined by a normative act of the Tbilisi self-government executive body.
-Official familiarisation of an interested party with an electronic individual administrative-legal act shall imply familiarisation with an individual administrative-legal act through electronic mail or other technical means. - [5.
-The procedures and the conditions for issuing a construction permit electronically and for familiarising with an individual administrative-legal act shall be defined by a normative act of the Government of Georgia; whereas in Tbilisi the same procedures and conditions shall be defined by a normative act of the Sakrebulo of Tbilisi Municipality.
-Official familiarisation of an interested party with an electronic individual administrative-legal act shall imply familiarisation with an individual administrative-legal act through electronic mail or other technical means. (to be enacted as from the day of official announcement of the results of regular elections of 2014 for local self-government bodies) - 6.
-At stages I and II, a client shall be an applicant; whereas, at stage III, a client may be the owner/user of a land plot and of buildings constructed or to be constructed on the land plot or a person authorised by the owner(s)/user(s) interested in developing the site for construction. - 7.
-When registering a title (ownership rights) to the object under construction, a client (a person interested in developing the site for construction) shall be the original owner/user (a person who obtained a construction permit) of the land plot or the person authorised by the original owner/user (a person who obtained a construction permit), unless otherwise agreed by the parties.
+1. Stage I of a construction permit (including the construction of facilities of special importance) that includes determining the conditions for urban construction, stage II that includes approving an architectural-construction design, and stage III that includes issuing a construction permit shall be carried out under a summary administrative procedure.

+2. A construction permit shall be issued and the related stages of the administrative procedure shall be carried out within 60 days.

+3. The procedure and the conditions for issuing a construction permit, including the summary procedure, shall be defined by a normative act of the Government of Georgia.

+4. A construction permit issuing body may issue a construction permit electronically.

+5. The procedures and the conditions for issuing a construction permit electronically and for getting interested parties informed about an individual administrative-legal act shall be defined by a normative act of the Government of Georgia; whereas in Tbilisi the same procedures and conditions shall be defined by a normative act of the Tbilisi self-government executive body.
+Official information of an interested party about an electronic individual administrative-legal act shall imply informing the interested party about individual administrative-legal act through electronic mail or other technical means.

+6. At stages I and II, a client shall be an applicant; whereas, at stage III, a client may be the owner/user of a land plot and of buildings constructed or to be constructed on the land plot or a person authorised by the owner(s)/user(s) interested in developing the site for construction.

+7. When registering a title (ownership rights) to the building under construction, a client (a person interested in developing the site for construction) shall be the original owner/user (a person who obtained a construction permit) of the land plot or the person authorised by the original owner/user (a person who obtained a construction permit), unless otherwise agreed by the parties.

-Law of Georgia No 5093 of 11 October 2011 - website, 3.11.2011
+Law of Georgia No 5093 of 11 October 2011 - website, 3.11.2011 a) the application and attached documents submitted by a permit applicant do not meet the requirements set by law, and the permit applicant fails to carry out corrective measures within the period defined by an administrative body;